 Does dual citizenship affect US citizenship?

 There are a few countries that do not allow dual citizenship.
-Here is a list of countries that do not permit dual citizenship:
+Here is a list of countries that do not grant dual citizenship:

 - Bahrain